On this page

 III.
 JURISDICTION

-Any behavior that adversely affects the College community or the pursuit of its objectives or calls into question the suitability of a student as a member of the Wheaton College community is subject to the College’s Student Conduct Process.
-All matriculated students at Wheaton College are considered members of the Wheaton community and therefore must adhere to the Honor Code and Community Standards.
+The College Student Code of Conduct shall apply to any behavior on College premises or in connection with College-sponsored, College-supervised or College-affiliated events, programs, and activities (including students involved with off-campus internships, study abroad programs, and recognized or unrecognized Student Organizations) or off-campus behavior that adversely affects the College community or the pursuit of its objectives or calls into question the suitability of a student as a member of the Wheaton College community; such conduct is subject to the College’s Student Conduct Process.
+A student, defined as any individual who has been admitted to the College, registered for classes, currently living and/or learning at Wheaton College or its affiliated programs, up until the time of the actual award of degree shall be responsible for their conduct and must adhere to the Honor Code and Community Standards.

 2. The Community Standards shall apply to a student’s conduct even if the student withdraws from the College while a Community Standards matter is pending.
-The College may, at its discretion, continue with the student conduct process even after a respondent has withdrawn, graduated, or taken a leave of absence if the alleged violation occurred while the respondent was an active student.
+The College may, at its discretion, continue with the Student Conduct Process even after a respondent has withdrawn, graduated, or taken a leave of absence if the alleged violation occurred while the respondent was an active student.

 3. Each Student Organization may be held responsible for the conduct of any of its members or guests in addition to any sanctions received by any student members in their individual capacity.

-4. Generally, the influence of drugs and/or alcohol on a student’s judgment or behavior will not be accepted as a mitigating factor with respect to the resolution of an act of misconduct.
+8. Generally, the influence of drugs and/or alcohol on a student’s judgment or behavior will not be accepted as a mitigating factor with respect to the resolution of an act of misconduct.

-5. Students are responsible for the consequences of their actions even when the conduct may have been influenced by their physical or emotional state (irrespective of any medical or clinical diagnoses).
+9. Students are responsible for the consequences of their actions even when the conduct may have been influenced by their physical or emotional state (irrespective of any medical or clinical diagnoses).
 Students seeking an accommodation are encouraged to review Section VI.3.I: Accommodations for Students with Disabilities of this document for additional information.

-6. Students are responsible for the contents of their rooms, cars, lockers, or person regardless of claims of personal ownership.
+10. Students are responsible for the contents of their rooms, cars, lockers, or person regardless of claims of personal ownership.
 Students may also be held responsible for shared common areas.

-11. Nothing in the Community Standards shall preclude holding students who are members of a Student Organization responsible for their individual violations of the Community Standards committed in the context of or in association with the Student Organization’s alleged violation of the Community Standards.
+14. Nothing in the Community Standards shall preclude holding students who are members of a Student Organization responsible for their individual violations of the Community Standards committed in the context of or in association with the Student Organization’s alleged violation of the Community Standards.
 Both the Student Organization and individual students may be found responsible for violations of the Community Standards in connection with the same behavior.

-12. Parental Notification: As permitted by the Family Educational Rights and Privacy Act (FERPA), the College may notify parents/guardians when students under the age of 21 have been found responsible for violating the College’s alcohol or drug policies.
+15. Parental Notification: As permitted by the Family Educational Rights and Privacy Act (FERPA), the College may notify parents/guardians when students under the age of 21 have been found responsible for violating the College’s alcohol or drug policies.

 IV.
 DEFINITIONS